realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 It is not an ontology of reality.

----

 ## 3. The Infinity and Clamp Heuristic

 A central diagnostic principle of Reality Tracing:

-> Persistent, energy-bearing systems do not sustain unbounded infinities.

-When a model predicts:
+> If a persistent system does not explode into infinity, a clamp exists.

+“Infinity” here means any modeled behavior that would grow, branch, accelerate, or recurse without bound if unconstrained.

+Real systems persist.
+Unbounded processes do not.

+Therefore:

+Persistent structure implies bounded transformation.

+---

+### 3.1 What Counts as an “Infinity” Signal

+Infinity signals include models that assume:

+- Infinite speed
 - Infinite growth
+- Infinite branching
-- Infinite acceleration
+- Infinite energy extraction
 - Infinite optimization
-- Infinite regress
-- Infinite branching
+- Infinite rational search
-- Infinite precision
+- Infinite recursion
 - Infinite rumination
+- Infinite productivity
-- Infinite expansion without friction
+- Infinite coordination

-without specifying a bounding mechanism,

-it signals unscoped constraint.
+If a model predicts unbounded escalation but reality shows stability, saturation, or collapse, a clamp is missing.

+---

-### 3.1 The Clamp Inference Principle
+### 3.2 The Clamp Inference Principle

 If a system: